-Medical device regulatory expert, writer and marketer
+Medical devices MDR regulatory affairs specialist, writer and marketer

 Intended for medtech companies and organisations to